 Pools and Brackets

-The field of eight is divided into 2 pools: Group S and T. Teams were placed in each pool primarily according to scheduling issues and logistics, followed by whether or not they had played each other in previous tourneys.
-Likewise, the groups were not really based on any subjective or objective ranking of teams.
-Each team will play 2 games against teams in the same group, in bracket format.
-At the end of group play, all 8 teams will still have a shot at the championship.
-Teams will be ranked.
-The rankings after group play will be determined by the standard Dream League and NFL-adopted tiebreaker rules: (a) win-loss percentage, (b) head-to-head matchups, (c) record against common opponents, (d) strength-of-victory which is defined as point differential in games won, (e) point differential in all games won or lost, and (f) coin flip.
+The field of ten is divided into 3 pools: X, Y, and Z. Notice that Pool X and Y have 3 teams each while Z has 4 teams.
+Teams were placed in each pool according to (1) scheduling issues, (2) matchups that have not recently occurred as much, and (3) national ranking.
+Each team will play 2 games in pool play.
+The 2nd game for the teams in Pool Z will be determined by how each team fared in the 1st (a mini-bracket of 4 teams for pool play purposes only).
+At the end of pool play but still on Saturday, one team will be eliminated as the 9th and 10th seeded teams will fight to stay alive.
+The 9th and 10th seeds (and 1st thru 8th for that matter) will be determined by the standard Dream League and NFL-adopted tiebreaker rules: (a) win-loss percentage, (b) head-to-head matchups, (c) record against common opponents, (d) strength-of-victory which is defined as point differential in games won, (e) point differential in all games won or lost, and (f) coin flip.
 Please note that tiebreakers (a) thru (c) will likely not provide any solutions due to the pool play separations.
 However, any team that forfeits will automatically be ranked lowest.

 There's good and bad for any gym ranging from "rinky-dink" (good: cheap, bad: smaller than regulation size) to "world class arena" (good: playing where the pros play, bad: need to be a millionaire to afford it).
 Dream League prides itself on finding venues somewhere between "affordable" and "regulation size".
 So here's the good and bad of our venues.
 Scroll down to the Schedule Grid and click on the gym name for directions.